christophstrasen/LQR/docs/project_logbook.md

 1. **Geometric invariants beat heuristics:** Encoding border/gap sizes explicitly gives predictable visuals and makes tests independent of magic numbers—future layout tweaks simply adjust the layout table.
 2. **Order-independent blending avoids surprises:** Treating each layer as a weighted contribution (rather than sequential overrides) keeps the viz believable when multiple schemas light up a cell at the same time.
 3. **Tests should match concepts, not literals:** By computing expectations from the layout metadata we eliminated brittle pixel constants and made the suite track the intent (fixed inner core, per-layer growth) instead of accidents of the old implementation.

+## Day 12 – Zones 2.0: grid-aware shapes, timing, and purity

+### Highlights
+- **Grid-aware zone generator:** Zones now map shapes (continuous/flat/bell/circle) directly to grid IDs, dropping projection shims.
+Coverage thins fills by shuffling the full mask, creating gaps without shrinking the shape.
+- **Deterministic spatial/thin logic:** Coverage no longer slows emission rate or collapses inward; it selects a spread of cells across the mask.
+Random modes use a fixed seed, and rate shapes support constant/linear/bell aliases to keep schedules predictable.
+- **Time controls made sane:** Introduced `playbackSpeed` as the single pacing knob (ticksPerSecond fallback).
+Zone timelines use `t0/t1`, `rate`, and `rate_shape` over `PLAY_DURATION`; stamping `sourceTime` aligns joins and visual TTLs.
+Love runner gained a shared clock with a post-complete fade budget to keep visuals expiring after streams finish.
+- **Cleaner mapping defaults:** Zones own the ID ordering per shape; demos no longer carry mapping hints.
+Two-circle/two-zone demos lock the window (10×10), build time-based windows on `sourceTime`, and use unified payloads (no custom projection fields).
+- **Color refresh on repeats:** `CellLayer` refreshes and recomputes color on repeated adds, so rapid re-emits stay bright instead of dimming due to TTL decay.

+### What we learned
+1. **Uniform rate vs. coverage:** Rate should reflect the intended pace, not how many cells are filled.
+Separating rate from coverage produces the right “gappy but steady” flows.
+2. **Shape-aware ordering matters:** Emission order belongs to the shape (spiral/Z-order for circles, monotonic for lines); moving mapping into the generator avoids per-demo hacks and keeps joins honest.
+3. **One clock to rule visuals and joins:** Sharing a deterministic clock across scheduler, sourceTime stamps, and renderer is essential to keep fades, expiries, and joins aligned—especially in Love where the first frame’s `dt` can jump.
+4. **Docs and tests must track intent:** Added explainer notes on streaming join counts vs. unique IDs, and adjusted generator tests for the new coverage semantics.
+This keeps expectations aligned with the deterministic model we want to present.